 - ii.
 Academic Year: Two consecutive (one odd + one even) semesters constitute one academic year. - iii.
-Choice Based Credit System (CBCS): The CBCS provides choice for students to select from the prescribed courses.
+Choice Based Credit System (CBCS): The CBCS provides choice for students to select from the prescribed courses. - iv.
+Each course in a semester is assigned certain number of credits based on following

 Description Periods/Week Credits

 Theory 03 03

-Tutorial 01 01 1.5
+Tutorial 01 01

-Practical 03
+Practical 03 1.5

 Internship (At the end of IV - 1.5/3.0

 & VI evaluated in V & VII

 resp.)

 Project Work - 12